Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 </figure>

-The second agent to whom the private chat is addressed, will receive a notification in his account.
+The second Agent addressed in the private note will receive a notification in their account.

-Replies sent by second agent will be visible in your private chat window.
+Replies sent by second Agent will be visible in the Private Note window.

-#### Delete Private Message
+#### Delete Private Note
 <div class="divider"></div>
-There is an option to delete the private message which you have already sent.
+There is an option to delete the private note which you have already sent.
 Click on the 3 dots(...) beside the sent message.
-Option is available to copy or delete the private message.
+An option is available to copy, or to delete the private note.
 Click on Delete.
-The private message will be deleted.
+The private note will be deleted.

 <figure>